 During an early ultrasound, we can see if the baby has settled in the right place in the womb and/or the heart beats.
 After 5 weeks you can see if an amniotic sac has nested in the womb.
 After 5,5 weeks the heart starts to beat slowly and at 6 weeks it accelerates to an average of 170 sl/min.
 This is twice as fast than our heartbeat!
 After 6 weeks the baby still looks like a small bean, but from 8 weeks on, little arms and legs appear.
 At 10 weeks you often see the contours of the hands and feet!
 It is wonderful to see that your miracle is developing so quickly!
 Within 12 weeks the baby is completely ‘finished’ and it only needs to grow.
 Usually we make a vaginal ultrasound before the 10 weeks.
 This is not dangerous for you or the baby.
 It is nice if you come with an empty bladder because that way we can see the baby better.

-AN EARLY ECHO TAKES PLACE BETWEEN 6 AND 10 WEEKS.
+AN EARLY ULTRASOUND TAKES PLACE BETWEEN 6 AND 10 WEEKS.

-The echo takes about 15 minutes of your time.
+The ultrasound takes about 15 minutes of your time.
 You will receive at least 2 black/white photos.